-- IV.1.a RSS Ethics Committee shall have jurisdiction to receive and determine any timely complaint of the violations of the RSS Code of Ethics by a current member of the RSS in any category of membership.
-In the event that a complainee resigns from the RSS subsequent to filing of a complaint against him or her, the RSS Ethics Committee shall have the discretion to resolve the complaint as if the complainee were still a member. - IV.1.b In the event that a complaint alleges conduct which is, or may be, the subject of other legal or institutional proceedings, RSS Ethics Committee may, in its discretion, defer further proceedings with respect to the complaint until the conclusion of the other legal or institutional proceedings.
+- 1. RSS Ethics Committee shall have jurisdiction to receive and determine any timely complaint of the violations of the RSS Code of Ethics by a current member of the RSS in any category of membership.
+In the event that a complainee resigns from the RSS subsequent to filing of a complaint against him or her, the RSS Ethics Committee shall have the discretion to resolve the complaint as if the complainee were still a member. - 2.
+In the event that a complaint alleges conduct which is, or may be, the subject of other legal or institutional proceedings, RSS Ethics Committee may, in its discretion, defer further proceedings with respect to the complaint until the conclusion of the other legal or institutional proceedings.

-IV.2 Filing of Complaint
+Filing of Complaint

-- IV.2.a.
-Any member or non-member of the RSS who perceives that an RSS member has violated an ethical standard may file a complaint with the chair or any member of the RSS Ethics Committee. - IV.2.b.
-A complaint may be initiated by RSS Ethics Committee on its own behalf. - IV.2.c.
-Initial consultation with the Chair of the RSS Ethics Committee is encouraged to clarify whether concerns about a possible ethical violation is covered by the Code.

-- IV.2.d.
-A complaint shall include the name and address of the complainant; the name and address of the complainee; the provisions of the RSS Code of Ethics alleged to have been violated; a statement that other legal or institutional proceedings involving the alleged conduct have not been initiated, or, if initiated, the status of such proceedings; a full statement of conduct alleged to have violated the Code of Ethics, including the sources of all information on which the allegations are based; copies of any documents supporting the allegations; and, if necessary, a request that the 18---month time limit be waived.
+- 1. Any member or non-member of the RSS who perceives that an RSS member has violated an ethical standard may file a complaint with the chair or any member of the RSS Ethics Committee. - 2.
+A complaint may be initiated by RSS Ethics Committee on its own behalf. - 3.
+Initial consultation with the Chair of the RSS Ethics Committee is encouraged to clarify whether concerns about a possible ethical violation is covered by the Code. - 4.
+A complaint shall include the name and address of the complainant; the name and address of the complainee; the provisions of the RSS Code of Ethics alleged to have been violated; a statement that other legal or institutional proceedings involving the alleged conduct have not been initiated, or, if initiated, the status of such proceedings; a full statement of conduct alleged - 5. to have violated the Code of Ethics, including the sources of all information on which the allegations are based; copies of any documents supporting the allegations; and, if necessary, a request that the 18-•-month time limit be waived.
 Anonymous complaints shall not be accepted.
-Confidentiality shall be protected as described in Part V.5 below. - IV.2.e.
-A complaint may not be accepted or initiated if it is received more than 18 months after the alleged conduct occurred or was discovered.
+Confidentiality shall be protected as described in Part V.5 below.

+6. A complaint may not be accepted or initiated if it is received more than 18 months after the alleged conduct occurred or was discovered.
 A complaint received after the 18-month time limit set forth in this paragraph shall not be accepted unless the Chair of the RSS Ethics Committee determines that there is good cause for the complaint not to have been filed within the 18-month time limit.
 No complaint shall be considered if it is received more than five years after the alleged conduct occurred or was discovered.

-IV.3 Preliminary Screening and Notice of Complaint
+Preliminary Screening and Notice of Complaint